apache/dolphinscheduler/docs/docs/en/guide/metrics/metrics.md

 ### Task Related Metrics

+- ds.task.instance.count: (counter) the number of task instances, sliced by the tag `state`:
-- ds.task.timeout.count: (counter) the number of timeout tasks
+  - timeout: the number of timeout tasks
-- ds.task.finish.count: (counter) the number of finished tasks, both succeeded and failed included
+  - finish: the number of finished tasks, both succeeded and failed included
-- ds.task.success.count: (counter) the number of successful tasks
+  - success: the number of successful tasks
-- ds.task.failure.count: (counter) the number of failed tasks
+  - fail: the number of failed tasks
-- ds.task.stop.count: (counter) the number of stopped tasks
+  - stop: the number of stopped tasks
-- ds.task.retry.count: (counter) the number of retried tasks
+  - retry: the number of retried tasks
-- ds.task.submit.count: (counter) the number of submitted tasks
+  - submit: the number of submitted tasks
-- ds.task.failover.count: (counter) the number of task fail-overs
+  - failover: the number of task fail-overs
 - ds.task.dispatch.count: (counter) the number of tasks dispatched to worker
 - ds.task.dispatch.failure.count: (counter) the number of tasks failed to dispatch, retry failure included
 - ds.task.dispatch.error.count: (counter) the number of task dispatch errors